 - Since aid is awarded on the basis of annual financial information from students, and college costs change each year, the makeup of financial aid awards may vary depending on changing circumstances.

-- Outside sources of assistance, such as private scholarships and Vocational and Educational Services for Individuals with Disabilities (VESID), must be reported to the Office of Financial Aid Services.
+- Outside sources of assistance, such as private scholarships and Adult Career and Continuing Education Services-Vocational Rehabilitation (ACCES-VR) must be reported to the Office of Financial Aid Services.
 It is possible that financial aid already awarded could be modified as a result.

 - All awards of federal and state aid are tentative, pending approval and receipt of funds from the source.